-A sustainable investment may be assessed with respect to three pillars: (i) contributing to an environmental or social objective, (ii) doing so without doing significant harm and (iii) applying good governance practices.
+The fund has sustainable investment as its objective, assessed with respect to three pillars: (i) contributing to an environmental or social objective, (ii) doing so without doing significant harm and (iii) applying good governance practices.

 Our definition is based on data supplied by our service provider MSCI ESG Research.
 Further details are available in the document "Definition of sustainable investments" which can be found on our website: https://am.fr.rothschildandco.com/en/responsible-investing/documentation/